How ConsumerAffairs uses cookies

 What interest and penalties does the IRS charge?

 The IRS will allow interest and penalties to accrue until the tax debt is paid in full.
-The interest rate is the federal short-term rate plus 3%, and it changes quarterly.
-The penalty amount varies depending on the type of penalty.
-For a late payment penalty, the penalty starts at 0.5% for each month, up to a maximum of 25%.
+The interest rate on unpaid taxes is the federal short-term rate plus 3%, and it changes quarterly.
+Late payment penalties start at 0.5% for each month, up to a maximum of 25% of your unpaid taxes.
 If you fail to file on time, you’ll pay a penalty of 5% of the tax owed for each month your return is late (up to 25%).

 Bottom line